ambanum/disinfo.quaidorsay.fr/_pages/en/encyclopedia/index.md

 ![](/assets/img/home/convergence.png){:style="width: 30%" .right .ml-6 .pt-1 } Spelling out your criteria means clarifying your mandate.
 This allows you to mutualize means with other actors while preserving their mandate… and your own!

-#### The intersection of each actor's criteria defines what disinformation is to them.
+#### The intersection of each actor’s criteria defines what disinformation is to them.
 {: .thin}
 ![](/assets/img/home/disinformation.png){:style="width: 40%" .center-image .pt-2 .mb-4 }

 - - -

-#### Now that we know how to differentiate legitimate content from manipulated information, let's clarify the process through which actors go to counter it.
+#### Now that we know how to differentiate legitimate content from manipulated information, let’s clarify the process through which actors go to counter it.
 {: .thin}

 ### Detection